 Can living together after divorce affect our divorce settlement?

-Living together after divorce can impact your settlement, especially for alimony or spousal support.
+Living together after divorce can impact your settlement, especially for alimony in Nevada or spousal support.
 Consult your lawyer to understand how it may affect your situation legally.

 How do we explain our living situation to family and friends?